sujnanpatil/Dynamic-Copilot/Labs/Lab-02.md

 4. Select anywhere outside the Private notes card to save the note.

-# Review
+## Review

-In this lab,
+In this lab, you have explored various features after creating a contact.

-## You have successfully completed the lab
+### You have successfully completed the lab